 Recent data reveals the increasing influence smartphones and social media apps have on online shopping behavior.

 Smartphones have changed the relationship between customers and retailers.
-Studies reveal 64% of consumers use their devices to shop online, spending an average of $1,800 per year.
-Additionally, 33% of smartphone users have shared their location with a retailer.
+Studies reveal 64 percent of consumers use their devices to shop online, spending an average of $1,800 per year.
+Additionally, 33 percent of smartphone users have shared their location with a retailer.

 Tech savvy shoppers use social media to check competitive pricing, options, availability and customer reviews.
-Consumer data shows up to 40% of Twitter users who shop online would search for a product or service using Twitter.
-60% of Facebook’s approximately 1 billion active users are open to discussing a product or service, especially when offered a discount or deal.
-And 51% of Pinterest users look for coupons and deals, including voucher codes, free shipping and freebies.
+Consumer data shows up to 40 percent of Twitter users who shop online would search for a product or service using Twitter.
+60 percent of Facebook’s approximately 1 billion active users are open to discussing a product or service, especially when offered a discount or deal.
+And 51 percent of Pinterest users look for coupons and deals, including voucher codes, free shipping and freebies.

 Retailers are engaging online consumers by creating more appealing online experiences.
 Through this process retailers can expand their knowledge of their customers, gradually collecting more customer information.
 Companies can use the data collected to target specific micro-groups more effectively to maximize the impact and reach of their advertisements.